 LIQUIDITY AND CAPITAL RESOURCES continued

-The Company plans to incur approximately \$650,000 of exploration expenditures on its properties during 2007.
-However these expenditures may not all be incurred in the current fiscal year, are subject to management discretion and may change depending on the circumstances encountered.
-During the period the Company paid a deficiency deposit of \$150,528 to the Government of Saskatchewan in lieu of assessment work on certain claims.
-The deposit is refundable on completion of required assessment work.
+The Company plans to incur approximately \$650,000 of exploration expenditures on its properties during 2007 and 2008.
+However these expenditures are subject to management discretion and may change depending on the circumstances encountered.

 FINANCIAL SUMMARY